kenzym04/Transportation-System-API-Integration/README.md

 **Evaluation of MBTA V3 API via Postman**
 ----------------------------------------------

-There is a communication platform for API development known as Postman(https://www.postman.com/).
-Postmn users can quickly and easily send REST and SOAP  requests directly within Postman.
-I used postman to evaluate JSON information retrieved from MBTA site to determine how it can be leveraged for business use.
+There is a communication platform for API development known as Postman (https://www.postman.com/).
+Postman users can send REST and SOAP requests quickly and directly within Postman.
+I used postman to evaluate JSON information retrieved from MBTA site to determine how the information can be leveraged for business use.

 As a result I found the below two URL commands to be significant as entry points.
 - For Routes. **GET** `https://api-v3.mbta.com/routes?filter[type]=0,1`